E. Ross Adair

-Edwin Ross Adair (December 14, 1907 – May 5, 1983) was an American lawyer and World War II veteran who served ten terms as a U.S. Representative from Indiana from 1951 to 1971.
+Edwin Ross Adair (December 14, 1907 – May 5, 1983) was an American lawyer and World War II veteran who served 10 terms as a U.S. Representative from Indiana from 1951 to 1971.
+He also served as the United States Ambassador to Ethiopia from 1971 to 1974.

 Early life

 Born in Albion, Indiana, Adair attended grade and high schools in that city.
 He graduated from Hillsdale College in Michigan, A.B., 1928, and from George Washington University Law School, Washington, D.C., LL.B., 1933.

-He was admitted to the Indiana bar in 1933 and commenced the practice of law in Fort Wayne, Indiana.
+Adair was admitted to the Indiana bar in 1933 and commenced the practice of law in Fort Wayne, Indiana.
 He served as probate commissioner of Allen County, Indiana from 1940 to 1950.
 During World War II, he was called to active duty as a second lieutenant in the Quartermaster Corps Reserve in September 1941 and served until October 1945.
 He received battle stars for the Normandy, Northern France, Ardennes, Rhine and Central European campaigns.